shawntschwartz/eeb-c177-w20/homework.md

 ---

 ## Lab Exercises & Homework
+### Quiz (Monday, 2/10, Week 6 Lab)
+We will start lab on Monday with a quiz which will test your ability to write the code necessary to:
+ - initialize a dictionary
+ - know the differences between the different data types and data structures (collections) that we've discussed in both lab and lecture
+ - perform operations with a dictionary
+ - count items in a list and dictionary
+ - write a for loop to perform operations and iterate through keys and values in a dictionary

+PDFs from [lectures]({{ site.url }}lectures) have been posted.
+The _Introduction to Python_ book chapters 6, 7, 8 are useful for studying.
+Although your homework is to practice with the problems from chapter 8, if you'd like extra practice, go through chapters 6 and 7 as well.

+#### Extra Credit
+1. You can get extra credit towards this quiz by posting your questions about chapters 6, 7, and/or 8 to the course discussion forum on GitHub with **clear questions and examples of what you've tried** and/or **answer other student's questions** and **provide follow-ups to your posted questions**.
+2. If you finish the other exercises, try and make progress on this bonus question.
+ - Use `wget -c` to get the data file from `http://dev.shawntylerschwartz.com/docs/blake.csv`
+ - In a Jupyter Notebook titled `fairness-extra-credit` in your `week-five` directory within `lab-exercises`, answer the following questions:
+ - Blake et al. (Nature 2015) studied how the sense of fairness develops in different cultures.
+They conducted experiments to test whether and when children became adverse to disadvantageous inequity (peer receives more than self) and advantageous inequity (self receives more than a peer).
+Their data support the claim that disadvantageous inequity aversion emerged across all populations by middle childhood, while advantageous inequity aversion is more variable.
+ - The csv file contains several columns:
+    - `condition`: the treatment (`AI` or `DI`).
+    - `eq.uneq`: was the distribution equal (`E`) or unequal (`U`)?
+    - `decision`: did the actor `accept` or `reject`?
+    - `country`: the country of the actor.
+    - `actor.id`: identifier for the actor (each actor did several trials).
+    - `actor.age.years`, `actor.gender`: age and gender of the actor.
+    - `dist`, `trial`: each of 16 trial was associated with a distribution.
+For `AI`, actor-recipient were either 1-1 or 4-1; for `DI` either 1-1 or 1-4; each was repeated four times.
+    - `value`: children were tested with `high` or `low` rewards (e.g., for Canada, Skittles vs. Goldfish crackers)

+    1. Using python, read the file and extract the names of the countries involved in the experiment.
+    2. How many `M`, `F` for each country?
+    3. For each country, select actors of age 10-12.
+Are females more likely than males to reject when the distribution is unequal and to their advantage?

 ### Lab Homework (Week 5):
 See [https://shawntylerschwartz.github.io/eeb-c177-w20/2020/02/03/lab-week-5/](https://shawntylerschwartz.github.io/eeb-c177-w20/2020/02/03/lab-week-5/)
  - Due on Github Sunday (2/9) by 11:59pm